Lisa Hunter: Casting

+Relationships

+Writers developed a relationship story between Lisa and new character Cameron Clark (Ben Gerrard).
+Soon after they begin dating, Lisa begins to receive abusive text messages.
+Atkinson told a reporter from Inside Soap that the abusive messages begin because she is with Cameron and receives abuse calling her a "slag" and that she is being watched.
+She explained that "lots of kids at school have been jealous of her and Cameron".
+Atkinson believed Lisa is most affected by a text questioning whether or not Cameron is aware that she self-harms.
+In addition, Lisa realises the mystery harasser must be someone close to her.
+Cameron tries to expose the culprit by telephoning the number and Zara Morgan (Kelly Greenwood) answers.
+Atkinson said "Cameron immediately assumes it must be Zara, so Lisa confronts her about it."

+In a plot twist, Zara reveals that the phone belongs to their ex-boyfriend Brian Drake's (Jonathan Le Billon) phone.
+He reveals that he wanted revenge for Lisa ending their previous relationship.
+Atkinson revealed that Brian also blames Lisa for failing his exams and "wrecking his life".
+Writers portrayed Lisa as sympathetic towards Brian's plight and "feels sorry for Brian more than anything".
+Lisa accepts responsibility for her actions with Atkinson explaining that "she realises he's right - a lot of Brian's problems are down to her self-harming."
+She hoped that Lisa and Cameron would be able to move on from their ordeal and build a successful relationship.
+She concluded "Lisa's been through so much, it would be nice to see her smiling again."

 Spin-offs

 After her departure from the Hollyoaks show, Atkinson and Marcus Patric (Ben Davies) signed to appear in spin-off Hollyoaks: Let Loose, which saw the characters moving on with their lives following their departures from Hollyoaks village.
 The series received poor viewing figures and another series was not produced.

 In 2006, details of a follow-up spin-off, Hollyoaks: In the City, were announced.
 Several other characters were cast from actors including Philip Olivier, Leon Lopez, Oliver Lee and Kym Marsh.
 The series, which followed Ben and Lisa to Liverpool, was aired on Channel 4 sister channel E4 during August to December 2006.
 Despite fair ratings, the series was axed by E4 in December 2006.
 However, the character of Lisa was left open for a possible return.